![]() |

 ||

-New pictures added !
 This website will present you some distinctive features (sometimes less known) of Belle-Ile.
 First of all, here are some examples of what this beautiful island may offer you.
 Sunny beaches, rough sea and foamy waves, flowery moors and small sheltered creeks, villages well integrated in the environment, secret glens, rocks chiseled by wind and sea, Belle-Ile shows many different faces and an amazing variety of superb landscapes. |

 ||